sanu151/React-JS/README.md

 - If you need to perform asynchronous operations before updating the state, you can use `useEffect` with a dependency array to handle cleanup and re-rendering.
 - For more complex state management scenarios, consider using a state management library like Redux or Zustand.

-By effectively using the `setState` callback function, you can create dynamic and responsive React components that update state based on previous values and handle complex scenarios.
+Using the `setState` callback function, you can create dynamic and responsive React components that update state based on previous values and handle complex scenarios.

 **Event Bubbling:**